-Through the Board of Faith and Life (BFL), we help ensure we are growing spiritually healthy churches grounded in the Bible and equipped to reach their communities for Christ.
-We do this by providing spiritual guidance and direction in matters of faith, theology, ethics, and Christian living and upholding biblical and ethical integrity through our Confession of Faith as well as resources and events.
+The National Faith and Life Team (NFLT) provides spiritual guidance and direction in matters of faith, theology, ethics, and Christian living.
+The NFLT is tasked with upholding our collective biblical and ethical integrity through our Confession of Faith as well as resources and events.

-The BFL also serves the conference by publishing pamphlet series on a number of important topics, such as Christian marriage, baptism and church membership, leadership, abortion, biblical ecology, and discernment, among others; holding regular study conferences on relevant topics to engage the MB community and provide participants with the opportunity to learn and grow together; and offering Pastors’ Credentialing and Orientation and other pastoral services for pastors new to the MB community.
+The NFLT also serves the conference by publishing on a number of important topics in the life of the church, such as Christian marriage, baptism and church membership, leadership, abortion, biblical ecology, and discernment, among others; as well as resourcing the church in Pastor’s credentialing, ordination, and more.

 The MB Confession of Faith, based on the Bible and used for conference-wide leadership, guidance, direction, instruction, church polity, and discipline, is very important to the Canadian Conference and comprises an integral component of who we are as well as what we believe.